On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Proofs

 \subsection{Proofs of Section~\ref{sec:crncoupling}}

-We prove Theorem~\ref{thm:couplingIMH}.
 We assume that both target and proposal distributions admit densities with respect to a measure $\lambda$.
 Although we will express all subsequent notations using integration, this should be interpreted as summation when the space is discrete and $\lambda$ represents the counting measure.
-The rejection probability at $\bfx$ is denoted by
+The rejection probability at $x$ is denoted by

-That definition only considers the probability of moves to states different than $\bfx$ that are rejected.
+That definition only considers the probability of moves to states different than $x$ that are rejected.
 We will use the following fact: at every iteration, for each chain one of the following three events occurs: 1) a proposal to a different state is accepted, 2) a proposal to a different state is rejected, 3) a proposal is made to the current state (and systematically accepted).
 In a continuous state space with an atomless measure $\lambda$, the last event occurs with probability zero.
-We assume Assumption~\ref{asm:basics} throughout so that $\bP(\hat{Z}(\bfx) = 0) = 0$ under $q$, and the states $\bfx$, $\bfy$ in this section are such that $\hat{Z}(\bfx)>0$, $\hat{Z}(\bfy)>0$, otherwise $r(\bfx),r(\bfy)$ would not be well-defined.
+We assume Assumption~\ref{asm:abscontinuitypositivity} throughout so that $\bP(\hat{Z}(x) = 0) = 0$ under $q$.

 We first prove a lemma that describes the coupling time $\tau$.